Updated: December 17, 2018

 Fungicide resistance costs soybean farmers time and money and impacts their profitability.
-USB encourages farmers to adopt best management practices, with emphasis on pest management, to enhance the overall sustainability of the U.S. soy crop and to avoid potential increased regulations.
+USB encourages farmers to adopt best management practices, with emphasis on pest management, to enhance the overall sustainability of the U.S. soy crop and to avoid potential increase in regulations.

 - The soy checkoff played a leading role in establishing the Take Action program, an industry-wide partnership to help farmers manage pest resistance.

 - The Take Action industry partnership includes more than 25 universities from major row-crop states around the country, eight major pesticide providers, six farmer-led commodity organizations and one industry organization.

 - Fungicide resistance is on the horizon.
 We’ve seen how costly herbicide resistance can be.
 It’s time to take steps to head off fungicide resistance now.

 - The 2016 soy checkoff yield-robbers study estimates that more than 300 million bushels of soybeans are lost to fungal diseases annually in the U.S.